-BOX 2: Mexican Agencies with Border Security Responsbilities
+Mexican Agencies with Border Security Responsibilities

-■ NATIONAL MIGRATION INSTITUTE (Instituto Nacional de Migración, INM): A unit within the Ministry of the Interior, the INM is charged with enforcing Mexican immigration law and protecting migrants.
+- National Migration Institute (Instituto Nacional de Migración, INM): A unit within the Interior Secretariat, the INM is charged with enforcing Mexican immigration law and protecting migrants.
 Violations of this law, such as being present in Mexico without proper documentation, are considered administrative, not criminal, offenses.

-As of 2013, according to a study by the Mexican think-tank Institute for Security and Democracy (Instituto para la Seguridad y la Democracia, INSYDE), the INM "had a total of 5,875 authorized positions, 346 Delegations and Sub-Delegations (both Federal and Local) throughout the country, and it is responsible for migration control in 191 international transit areas, including 65 international airports, 67 deep-water ports, and 59 land-border crossings.27 This last figure excludes countless checkpoints that the INM maintains in the interior of Mexico."

-■ NAVY/MARINES (Secretaría de Marina-Armada, SEMAR): Mexico's Navy and Marines have about 54,000 members nationwide (2012).28 In the southern border zone, it carries out duties similar to those of the Army, along with coastal and riverine patrols.
-Since 2010 SEMAR has been constructing a network of 12 new "Advanced Naval Stations" (Estaciones Navales Avanzadas, ENA) in Chiapas and Quintana Roo, with detachments of 54 or 108 Marines in each.29 In June 2013 Mexico's Ministry of the Interior stated that SEMAR is in charge of southern border security.30 The Marines tend to work more closely with U.S. counterparts than does the Army.
+As of 2013, according to a study by the Mexican think-tank Democracy and Security Institute (Instituto para la Seguridad y la Democracia, INSYDE), the INM "had a total of 5,875 authorized positions, 346 Delegations and Sub-Delegations (both Federal and Local) throughout - (Instituto para la Seguridad y la Democracia, INSYDE), the INM "had a total of 5,875 authorized positions, 346 Delegations and Sub-Delegations (both Federal and Local) throughout the country, and it is responsible for migration control in 191 international transit areas, including 65 international airports, 67 deep-water ports, and 59 land-border crossings.
+This last figure excludes countless checkpoints that the INM maintains in the interior of Mexico." - Navy/Marines (Secretaría de Marina-Armada, SEMAR): Mexico's Navy and Marines have about 54,000 members nationwide (2012).
+In the southern border zone, it carries out duties similar to those of the Army, along with coastal and riverine patrols.
+Since 2010 SEMAR has been constructing a network of 12 new "Advanced Naval Stations" (Estaciones Navales Avanzadas, ENA) in Chiapas and Quintana Roo, with detachments of 54 or 108 Marines in each.
+In June 2013 Mexico's Secretariat of the Interior stated that SEMAR is in charge of southern border security.
+The Marines tend to work more closely with U.S. counterparts than does the Army.
 U.S. officials mentioned to us that assistance is helping to construct at least two Navy facilities in the southern border zone, but as of mid-2014 we have no further information.